erlend-sh/documentation/guides/advanced_guides/search_parameters.md

 ## Attributes to crop

-`attributesToCrop=<Attribute>,<Attribute>,...`

-Attributes of which the value will be cropped depending on the `cropLength` and the matches.
+`attributesToCrop=<Attribute:Length>,<Attribute:Length>,...`

+A list of attributes that will be cropped in the `_formatted` object.
+The `:Length` is optional; if it's empty, the default value will be the parameter `cropLength`.
+The attribute can also be `*`.
+In that case, `*` will be replaced by all attributes present in `attributesToRetrieve`.

+Some working examples:

+- `attributesToCrop=overview`
+- `attributesToCrop=overview:20`
+- `attributesToCrop=*,overview:20,title:0`

 ::: tip
 This is useful when you have specific needs for displaying results on the front-end application.
+It can also optimize the size of the response.
 :::

 **Cropping start at the first occurrence of the search query**.
 It only keeps `(cropLength - matchLength)/2` chars on each side of the first match.